feroult/yawp-site/guides/api/query.md

 List<Person> people = yawp(Person.class).from(parentId).list();
 ~~~

-Other Java examples, also avaibale from http/json or Javascript:
+Other Java examples, also available from http/json or Javascript:

 ~~~ java
 yawp(Person.class).where("name", "=", "Mark").and("age", ">=", 21).list();